 To ensure the 2020 Action Plan truly addresses the needs in Metro Nashville, the citizen participation and consultation processes were designed to garner considerable public input on the development of the Action Plan, as well as on the Draft.
 Throughout the 2019 program year, MDHA staff consulted with stakeholders, non-profits, project sponsors, and the Mayor's office for suggestions to improve or expand programs for PY 2020.
 Additional input on the development of the draft Plan was obtained through three consultation sessions with local stakeholders.
-Comments on the draft Action Plan were obtained during the 30-day public comment period (March 10 through April 10, 2020) and at the virtual public hearing that was held on April 9, 2020.
+Comments on the draft Action Plan were obtained during the 30-day public comment period (March 10 through April 10, 2020) and at the public hearing that was held on March 23, 2020.
 Details about the public hearing and how the public can submit comments are provided in the Public Notice (Appendix D).
-An in person public hearing, scheduled for March 23, 2020 had to be cancelled due to the "Safe at Home" edict that was issued for Metro Nashville-Davidson County due to the COVID-19 pandemic.